 Your local CRS User Group would be a great place to start learning more about the program.
 CRS Resources has a handy list of existing user groups.
 Each one gathers CRS coordinators and affiliates regularly to share resources and knowledge.
 Most of these groups welcome newcomers!

 It might also be useful to get to know your regional CRS Specialist, part of their job is to help you understand the program.
 The CRS is administered on behalf of FEMA by a company called ISO.
 You can find your ISO/CRS Specialist from this list.

 If you’re a self-learner, there are a plethora of online resources that can aid you in your journey.
-You should probably start with the CRS Coordinator’s Manual but it can get confusing pretty quickly.
-Other resources include our CRS Guide and the ASFPM + CSO-written Green Guide.
+Some resources include our CRS Guide and the ASFPM + CSO-written Green Guide.
 FEMA’s Quick Check Guide can also help orient you.